luigifreda/pyslam/README.md

 ### Semantic mapping

 The semantic mapping pipeline can be enabled by setting the parameter `kDoSemanticMapping=True` in `config_parameters.py`.
 The best way of configuring the semantic mapping module used is to modify it in `semantic_mapping_configs.py`.

-Different semantic mapping methods are available [WIP Documentation].
-Currently, we support semantic mapping using dense semantic segmenetation.
+Different semantic mapping methods are available (see [here](./docs/semantics.md) for furthere details).
+Currently, we support semantic mapping using **dense semantic segmentation**.
+  - `DEEPLABV3`: torchvision, pre-trained on COCO/VOC
+  - `SEGFORMER`: transformers, pre-trained on Cityscapes or ADE20k
+  - `CLIP`: from f3rm repo for open-vocabulary

-Semantic features are assigned to keypoints on the image and fused into map points.
+**Semantic features** are assigned to **keypoints** on the image and fused into map points.
 The semantic features can be:
-- Labels: categorical labels as numbers.
+- *Labels*: categorical labels as numbers.
-- Probability vectors: probability vectors for each class.
+- *Probability vectors*: probability vectors for each class.
-- Feature vectors: feature vectors obtained from an encoder.
+- *Feature vectors*: feature vectors obtained from an encoder.
 This is generally used for open vocabulary mapping.

+A simple test of the available segmentation models: `test/semantics/test_semantic_segmentation.py`.

 ---